Black conductors: History

-1900s
+20th Century

 In the early 1930s, African-American conductor Dean Dixon (1915–1976) found that his pursuit of conducting engagements was stifled because of racial bias.
 As a result, he formed his own orchestra and choral society in 1931.
 In 1940, three conductors: African Americans Everett Lee and Dean Dixon, and Jewish American Benjamin Steinberg "...attempted to circumvent the institutionalised racism in American classical music by forming an orchestra of black musicians.
 But the project failed for financial reasons..."
-Steinberg established "...an orchestra of 36 black and 52 white musicians, when he formed the Symphony of the New World in 1964."
+Steinberg established an orchestra of 36 black and 52 white musicians, when he formed the Symphony of the New World in 1964.
 It was the first fully racially integrated orchestra in the US, and held its premiere concert at Carnegie Hall on May 6, 1965.

-In 1945, Everett Lee was the "first African American to conduct a major Broadway production."
-Leonard Bernstein asked Lee to conduct On the Town, which marked the "...first time a black conductor led an all-white production."
-In 1953, Lee was the "...first black musician to conduct a white symphony orchestra in the south of the States...in Louisville, Kentucky."
-In 1955, Lee was the "...first musician of colour to conduct a major opera company in the US with a performance of La Traviata at the New York City Opera."
+In 1945, Everett Lee was the "first African American to conduct a major Broadway production".
+Leonard Bernstein asked Lee to conduct On the Town, which marked the "first time a black conductor led an all-white production".
+In 1953, Lee was the "first black musician to conduct a white symphony orchestra in the south of the States...in Louisville, Kentucky".
+In 1955, Lee was the "first musician of colour to conduct a major opera company in the US with a performance of La traviata at the New York City Opera".
 In 1955 William Grant Still conducted the New Orleans Philharmonic Orchestra and became the first African American to conduct a major orchestra in the Deep South of the US.
-Henry Lewis (1932–1996) was the first African-American to lead a major symphony orchestra.
+Henry Lewis (1932–1996) was the first African American to lead a major symphony orchestra.
 He made his Metropolitan Opera debut in 1972.
 Lewis found it hard to "...take on the role of an authoritarian conductor, because such a role was unacceptable for a black man" at this time.

 In the early 1950s, impresario Arthur Judson, head of Columbia Artists Management told Everett Lee that despite Lee's excellent reviews for conducting, a black conductor could not conduct a white orchestra in the US.
 Judson stated that black instrumentalists could play solo concertos with white orchestras, dance in white productions and sing in white productions, but leading a white orchestra was not feasible.
 In 1969, James Frazier won the Cantelli Prize in Italy, and in the 1970s went on to conduct several important orchestras, including the Detroit Symphony Orchestra, the Philadelphia Orchestra, London's New Philharmonic Symphony Orchestra, the Spanish Radio and Television Symphony Orchestra, the Belarusian State Philharmonic and the Saint Petersburg Philharmonic Orchestra.
 Frazier, however, died young in 1981, just after being named conductor of the Bogota Symphony.

 Isaiah Jackson (born 1945) was the first black principal conductor of The Royal Ballet, Covent Garden, in 1986, and became its music director 1987–90.